exoplatform/social/server/jboss/patch-ear/src/main/jboss/EXO-README.txt

 eXo Social is composed of 2 modules :

     * eXo People: brings Enterprise Social Networking to your work and allows you to organize your workforce in an efficient way through a better understanding of your people skills.
         - Turn your directory into a social network
         - Users can fill their profile
         - Search by skills and experience
         - Activity status updates
-				- Opensocial API support
+        - OpenSocial API support

     * eXo Spaces: add communities to your work and enable a collaborative work.
                   It's the communities workgroups.
         - Let dormant communities reveal themselves
         - Open community management
         - Activity streams to aggregate knowledge
         - Easily deploy custom applications
         - User friendly interface

 =============
 2 What's new?
 =============

-* French translation
-* Enhanced Space Activities
-* Several usability enhancements
+- Project cleanup: reorganize code, package and its artifactIds.
+- New look and feel for Social extension and demo.
+- Speed improvement for creating a new space by using template instead of page node to create a new space's navigation.
+- Enhance usability in space: message type, input validation, contextual message when selecting options in space creation form.
+- New space name navigation: allows only alphabet, digit and space characters only.
+- Change the way of creating a space bound to an existing group.
+- Use portlet preference to get space context instead of getting space context via Uri and use component plugin to define which portlets can have this when installing in a space.
+- Properly organize gadgets for speeding up server startup time.
+- Make possible to create space via REST service.
+- Reference guide added
+- New activity stream portlet for space and user and its activity composer extension mechanism: link composer plugin, relationship activity type...; replace user activity stream portlet on user activity gadget.

   * Find the latest release notes here : http://wiki.exoplatform.com/xwiki/bin/view/Social/Release+Notes

 =========
 3 INSTALL
 =========